Freewalt.com

 Perhaps when, if ever, the parents and siblings of Conrad and Dorothea can be identified, the family can be traced back into Germany and the mystery surrounding the origin of the Freewalt family surname in America can be solved.

--- submitted 2 Mar 2010 by Jason Andrew Freewalt --- (son of Larry D. Freewalt, grandson of Orland D. Freewalt, great-grandson of Edward Freewalt, and great-great-grandson of Conrad Freewalt)
+-- (son of Larry D. Freewalt, grandson of Orland D. Freewalt, great-grandson of Edward Freewalt, and great-great-grandson of Conrad Freewalt)

 Click here to view the descendants of Conrad Freewalt